 Potassium (K) and nitrogen (N) together with phosphorous (P) are considered the primary nutrients of plants.
 These are normally lacking in the soil because plants use them for growth and thus deplete it.
 As we will see, nature replenishes nitrogen, but modern farming created the demand to add extra nitrogen to the soil.
 Potassium (K), nitrogen (N) and phosphorous (P) are all part of the macronutrients.
 The secondary nutrients are calcium (Ca), magnesium (MG), and sulphur (S).
 These nutrients are normally abundant in the soil.
 When lime is applied to acidic soil, large amounts of calcium and magnesium are added.
 Decomposing organic matter normally yields enough sulphur.
 Potassium (K) is absorbed in bigger volumes than any other mineral element except nitrogen and in some cases, calcium.
 It assists in the building of proteins, photosynthesis, and fruit quality and it reduces diseases.
 (Plant Nutrients and Lilies) The abundance of potassium in plants can be seen from where we first identified it namely from potash or plant ashes soaked in water in a pot.
 Potassium is derived from this practice predating the industrial revolution.

-All proteins, the building blocks of muscles, contain nitrogen.
+All proteins, the building blocks of muscles contain nitrogen.
 Our bodies use nitric oxide to stay healthy in many different ways.
-To such an extent, life will not be possible without nitric oxide in our bodies.
-The question is whether the body produces enough nitric oxide on its own, and the answer is no. We need to supplement what the body can’t obtain through our diet.
+To such an extent that without nitric oxide in our bodies, life will not be possible.
+The question is now if the body produces enough nitric oxide on its own and the answer is no. We need to supplement what the body can produce through our diet.
 Some of the foods where we get nitrate or nitrite in our diets are:

-By far, the most significant source of nitrates is leafy green vegetables.
+By far the biggest source of nitrates is leafy green vegetables.
 The way that the nitrates end up as nitric oxide in our bodies is the nitrate-nitrite-nitric oxide sequence.
-These vegetables also contain nitrites and turn into nitric oxide through the steps of nitrite-> various-chemical-reactions ->nitric oxide.
+These vegetables also contain nitrites and these turn into nitric oxide through the steps of nitrite-> various-chemical-reactions ->nitric oxide.

 Borehole water often has nitrate and nitrite from animal and human waste and fertilisers in surrounding areas.
-The sequence of reactions that change the nitrates in water into nitric oxide is the same as above: nitrate -> nitrite-> nitric oxide.
+The sequence of reactions that change the nitrates in water into nitric oxide is the same as above namely nitrate-> nitrite-> nitric oxide.

 -> Cured Meat

 Nitrate salts are found naturally around the world.
-Potassium nitrate, for example, is known as saltpetre.
+Potassium nitrate for example we know as saltpetre.
 Nitrite salts are manufactured salts containing sodium and nitrite.
-Saltpetre (potassium or sodium nitrate) is used in meat curing today.
-If we consume cured meat, we ingest nitrates or nitrites, and it changes into nitric oxide in our bodies through the reaction nitrate-nitrite-nitric oxide or nitrite-nitric oxide.
-Cured meat is, however, the most minor and most insignificant source of nitrates and nitrites.
+Saltpetre (potassium or sodium nitrate) is used in meat curing to this day.
+If we consume cured meat we ingest nitrates or nitrites and it ends up changing into nitric oxide in our bodies either through the reaction nitrate-nitrite-nitric oxide or nitrite-nitric oxide.
+Cured meat is, however by far the smallest and most insignificant source of nitrates and nitrites.

-The path from nitrate to nitric oxide is essential to focus on here.
+What is important to focus on here is the path from nitrate to nitric oxide.
 Let me illustrate it in greater detail using saltpetre as an example.
-Saltpetre can be represented as one nitrogen atom and three oxygen atoms, and to make it easy, I will write it as NOOO to focus on the number of oxygen atoms.
-The astute observer will see that I leave the metal part of the saltpetre out and represent only the nitrate part.
-Nitrate joins forces with metals like sodium, calcium, or potassium to form sodium nitrate, potassium nitrate (known as saltpetre) or calcium nitrate.
-In terms of curing meat, only sodium plays a further role, and we will look at that later, but for now, it’s helpful to ignore the first part of the pair and focus only on the nitrate part.
+Saltpetre can be represented as one nitrogen atom and three oxygen atoms and to make it easy, I will write it as NOOO to focus on the number of oxygen atoms.
+The astute observer will see that I leave the metal part of saltpetre out and I represent only the nitrate part.
+Nitrate joins forces with metals like sodium, calcium, or potassium to form sodium nitrate, potassium nitrate (which is known as saltpetre) or calcium nitrate.
+In terms of curing meat, only sodium plays a further role and we will look at that later, but for now, it’s helpful to ignore the first part of the pair and focus only on the nitrate part.

-Ancient curing methods start with nitrate, which is changed to nitrite and nitric oxide.
-This is how it was done before sodium nitrite became available worldwide after World War I, and many artisan curers still prefer to start with nitrate when they cure meat.
-The reason is that the bacteria also contribute to the development of flavours in the meat, which one loses if one starts directly with nitrite in sodium nitrite, which does not require bacteria to change into nitric oxide to cure the meat.
-It became the norm following World War II to skip the step of changing nitrate to nitrite.
-It is time-consuming and may result in inconsistent curing by beginning the reaction sequence using sodium nitrite rather than nitrate.
+Ancient curing methods start with nitrate, which is changed to nitrite and eventually to nitric oxide.
+This is the way that it was done before sodium nitrite became available around the world after World War I and many artisan curers still prefer to start with nitrate when they cure meat.
+The reason for this is that the bacteria also contribute to the development of flavours in the meat which one loses if one starts directly with nitrite in the form of sodium nitrite which does not require bacteria to change into nitric oxide to cure the meat.
+It became the norm following World War II to skip the step of changing nitrate to nitrite which is time-consuming and may result in inconsistent curing by beginning the reaction sequence by using sodium nitrite and not nitrate.

-Whether you talk about the reaction nitrate-nitrite-nitric oxide or nitrite-nitric oxide, these scenario has the loss of one oxygen atom at their heart in every step.
-The opposite is also possible, mainly because oxygen atoms can be added.
+Whether you talk about the reaction nitrate-nitrite-nitric oxide or nitrite-nitric oxide, these scenario has at their heart the loss of one oxygen atom in every step.
+The opposite is also possible mainly that oxygen atoms can be added.
 At times, nitric oxide can gain an atom to form NOO or nitrite and NOO to form NOOO or nitrate.
-Remember that we said that you are likely to find the others where you find one.
-So, where you have nitrate, nitrite or nitric oxide, you are likely to find the others.
+Remember that we said that where you find one, you are likely to find the others.
+So, where you have either nitrate, nitrite or nitric oxide, you are likely to find the others also.

 Want to know more: